oahzit/oscrr/chocolate chip/taste notes/browned_butter_salty_chocolate_chip.md

-# Browned Butter Salty Chocolate Chip
+# Browned Butter Salty Chocolate Chip with Nutella

 ### General Notes
-Sprinkling the salt before going in the oven made the salt unevenly distributed on the cookie
+Sprinkling with salt AFTER cookie comes out of the oven ensures a more even distribution of salt throughout the cookie

 ### Tasting Notes
-* Cookies a bit too sweet
-* Soft and chewy, but not quite soft and chewy enough!
-* Tasty, but not amazing
+* The lowered sugar amount did make the cookie taste less sweet
+* But they were also less chewy??
+* Nutella stuffing is pretty awesome.
+Though almost redundant given that it's a chocolate chip cookie... with more chocolate
+* Still pretty tasty though!